Australia at the Winter Olympics: Freestyle skiing

-Australia has been strong in women's aerial skiing, having recruited gymnasts into the sport, and Kirstie Marshall and Jacqui Cooper have both been regarded as major medal chances in the last 15 years.
-However, both were plagued by injuries and crashes and failed to medal at the Olympic level despite enjoying success in World Cup or world-championship events.
-Alisa Camplin won Australia's second gold in 2002.
+Australia has participated in every aerial freestyle event since it became official in 1994, as well as 1992, when it was a demonstration event.
+Australia has been strong in women's aerial skiing, having recruited gymnasts into the sport, and Kirstie Marshall and Jacqui Cooper have both been regarded as major medal chances, however, both were plagued by injuries and crashes and failed to medal at the Olympic level despite enjoying success in World Cup or world-championship events.
+Success came in 2002 when Alisa Camplin won Australia's second gold ever, the first for a female Australian winter Olympian and first in Freestyle Skiing.
 Australia fielded 4 of the 23 qualifiers in the women's aerials in 2006.
 Lydia Ierodiaconou injured herself when she landed badly in the second qualification jump and failed to reach the final.
 Camplin and Cooper contested the aerials finals, after the latter qualified first with a world record score of 213.36.
 Cooper managed only 152.69 in the final and finished eighth, and Camplin went on to win bronze.
 In 2010, Lassila (née Ierodiaconou) took gold.
 After being second after the first jump, she scored highly on her final attempt, and the leader Xu Mengtao from China failed to land her second jump cleanly, sealing Lassila's win.
 Cooper returned for a final campaign and came fifth, while Elizabeth Gardner came 12th in the final.
-In contrast, Australia has not had a strong male tradition.
+In 2026, Danielle Scott won silver in the Women's Aerials at Milano Cortina.
+In contrast, Australia has not had as strong male tradition.
 Until 2010, no male had competed in aerials—one athlete was selected but did not end up taking to the snow due to injury.
-In 2010, David Morris ended the trend and came 13th out of 25 entrants.
+In 2010, David Morris ended the trend and came 13th out of 25 entrants, and went on to win a silver medal in 2014 at Sochi.